caraya/entry-level-content/src/md-content/basics.md

 ## How do we use each of the basic components

 - HTML for structure and semantics (incorporating accessibility)
-- CSS for styling the content
+- CSS for styling content
-- Javascript for interactivity and behaviors
+- JavaScript for interactivity and behaviors
 - Accessibility should not be an afterthought

 # Accessibility

-## Accessibility and Assistive Technology acommodations
+## Accessibility and Assistive Technology accommodations

 [alt attribute](https://html.spec.whatwg.org/#attr-img-alt) for images